 Quantum Mind and 3VL

-serveimage 20.jpg First of all, understand that there is a mind greater than your own and it is possible to connect with this consciousness.
+First of all, understand that there is a mind greater than your own, and connecting with this consciousness is possible.
 It is the mind of God but some do not acknowledge his deity even when describing him or his creation.
-Thus we have the universal mind depicted by Paracelsus or the collective consciousness in the language of C.G.
+Thus we have the "universal mind" depicted by Paracelsus or the "collective unconscious" in the language of C.G.
 Jung.

 Instead, when the strong Kleene rules of indeterminacy are applied, one can add a slight twist and plan for contingencies.
 Unsettled values are strictly unknown and remain so in the truth table but they can also be assumed and assigned outcomes in a logic design.
 That is not the typical way to approach the subject but it does create advantages.